The Roman Bath

 Located just a stone's throw from the National Roman Legion Museum on the High Street are the remains of the bath s established for the soldiers of the 2nd Legion.

-One of the interesting items on display at the Baths museum are two sections of lead pipe used to bring water to the site.
-There is also an extremely fine section of mosaic showing part of an animal, and an exposed area of hypocaust.
+Nearby is another tile showing the imprint of a dog's paw.
+One of the interesting items on display at the Baths museum is two sections of lead pipe used to bring water to the site.
+There is also an extremely fine section of a mosaic showing part of an animal, and an exposed area of the hypocaust.

 The amphitheatre was not used solely for blood-sports; it was also used by the military as a parade ground.
 Running along the field boundary to the north of the amphitheatre is a very well-preserved section of the original fort wall.